sergiopvilar/grunt-requirejs-templates/README.md

 ## What it does

-Suposing that you have your template files in an separated folder and load them with Require.js like this:
+Supposing that you have your template files in a separated folder and loads them with Require.js like this:

 ```js
 grunt.initConfig({